Claire Dean

 Keep on the trail.

-The trail that winds through Machu Picchu protects the ruins and the people visiting.
+The trails that winds through Machu Picchu protects the ruins and the people visiting.
 This ancient structure dates back to the 1400 hundreds; understandably, some structures are worn, aged and deteriorating.
 We are departing from the specially built pathways could not only further damage the walls and flooring of the archaeological site but could also lead to harm or injury to visitors.
 The ancient Inca city is on the side of a mountain, with steep drops, so leaving the pathways could lead to a fatal fall.

 Don´t touch the stones.